-Take the roof off of the house and then dump the house upside down – whatever comes out is considered contaminated.
+Dump the house upside down and whatever comes out is considered contaminated.
 Some of that will include the furniture, any clothing, bed linens, drapes, curtains, towels, toys, game systems, computers and laptops, printers, stereos, cameras, telephones, cell phones, televisions, and appliances.
 Any surface, whether soft or hard, will contain toxic residue.

 Ok, now now it’s time to turn the house upright again and look inside.
 See the ceilings, walls, carpets, carpet padding, cabinets, ventilation systems used for heating & air conditioning, counter tops, window sills, door frames, and wood trim?
-Those and any other surfaces inside the house that I may have missed are all contaminated too.
+They’re contaminated too.

 What do the cleanup contractors have to do to cleanup the property?
 Contents of the home are usually destroyed.
 The interior of the home is sometimes strip down to the studs.
 On homes that are not completely destroyed by meth contamination, clean up can sometimes save the home.
 Contractors will remove all residue from any surfaces inside the home.